back-to-top

 Editor’s note: Nicolle Walker is a volunteer with Table to Table and a member of our Emerging Leaders Council.
 She is the executive chef and owner of Love & Plates.

-What Fruits and Vegetables Are Grown in NJ?
 New Jersey is famous for its sweet corn and vine-ripened tomatoes.
 But there are a lot more delicious fruits and vegetables that are grown in New Jersey.
 We are The Garden State after all.
 Here is a list of what fruits and vegetable are grown in New Jersey and when they are harvested.
+Thank you to the New Jersey Agricultural Society for all their hard work on behalf of our state.

 • Apples, July through October (cold storage until spring)